Meteorologist Kevin Gregory Talks 30+ year Career & Ever-changing Landscape of Weather Technology

 The most difficult days are when severe weather looms and Kevin must spend hours on-air, describing a weather event as it unfolds.

 “I have to multi-task—reporting to the viewer and at the same time manipulating the radar and reading information from storm spotters,” he says.
-“That’s the challenge being a one-man band, running the computers while warning out ahead of the storms, yet still keeping track of the storm reports that come in.”
+“That’s the challenge being a one-man band, running the computers while warning out ahead of the storms, yet still keeping track of the storm reports that come in.
+A big help I do get though, is experienced professionals performing antenna testing and maintenance regularly, ensuring that I can always count on my equipment for reliability and precision.”

 “If I post a straight weather graphic, it generates moderate interest, but if I post a picture of Rory, soaking wet from a downpour, people love that,” he says.